AGE-WELL Emerging Entrepreneur Award in Technology and Aging

 In order to be considered for the AGE-WELL Emerging Entrepreneur Award funding applicants must:

-- Be students, post-doctoral fellows, or have graduated from your program or completed a post-doctoral fellowship within the last three years seeking to turn their innovation into a viable business through an existing or planned start-up company.
+- Be current students or post-doctoral fellows, be graduates from a postsecondary institution within the last three years or have completed a post-doctoral fellowship within the last three years.
+Eligible applicants will be seeking to turn their innovation into a viable business through an existing or planned start-up company.

 - Be over the age of 18 and residents of Canada.

-- Innovations previously funded by AGE-WELL (i.e. Catalyst, SIP or CIP grants) may be supported through this program.
-However, applicants are unable to hold funds from two 12-month AGE-WELL funding or award programs at the same time.
+- Innovations previously funded by AGE-WELL project grants (i.e. Core Research Project, Catalyst, SIP or CIP grants) may be supported through this program.
+However, applicants are unable to hold funds from two 12-month AGE-WELL funding or award programs concurrently for the same project idea and may hold and an Emerging Entrepreneur Award only once.

 - Be able to commit 20+ hours per week towards developing or scaling their business.